mschreie/hpe_oneview_ansible_handsonlabs/exercises/60_jobtemplatesetup.md

 As adding these jobs might be a tedious task we once again help you with a playbook taking over this task.
 The time saved is better invested with examination and execution.

-HINT: Please sync with your peer, who uses the same target systems on hwo to proceed.
+HINT: Please sync with your peer, who uses the same target systems on who taks which role (User A or User B).
 After the integration of all playbooks one user might want to start with executing while the other starts with analysing.
-We should swap roles after first run went through.
+You should swap roles after first run went through.

 ##### User A
 - Add all missing Job Templates